newchuyalong/libgdx-learning/2D-Animation.md

-Sprite animation is the technique used to create the illusion of movement using static images.
+2D Animation is the technique used to create the illusion of movement using static images.
 This article describes how to create animations with libGdx.

 ## Details ##